Green hyperbolic complexes on Lorentzian manifolds: Green's witnesses

 \begin{rem} Theorem \ref{th:ret-minus-adv-qiso} specializes to the usual exact sequence \eqref{eqn:PGP-exact-seq} when applied to the Green hyperbolic complex $(F_{(E,P)},Q_{(E,P)})$ associated with a Green hyperbolic linear differential operator $P$ acting on sections of a vector bundle $E \to M$, see Examples \ref{ex:single-diff-op} and \ref{ex:Lambdapm=Gpm}.
 Indeed, recalling also Example \ref{ex:Lambdapm-single-diff-op}, we observe that in this case the only non-vanishing component of the retarded-minus-advanced cochain map $\Lambda_{(E,P)} : \FFF_{(E,P)\, \cc}[1] \to \FFF_{(E,P)\,\sc}$ from \eqref{eqn:ret-minus-adv-qiso-witness} coincides with the retarded-minus-advanced propagator $G = G_+ - G_-$ associated with $P$.
 It follows that the cone complex

 is manifestly isomorphic to \eqref{eqn:PGP-exact-seq} regarded as a cochain complex concentrated between degrees $-1$ and $2$.
-Recalling that a cochain map is a quasi-isomorphism if and only if its cone complex is acyclic, we conclude that \eqref{eqn:PGP-exact-seq} being exact is equivalent to $\Lambda_{(E,P)}$ being a quasi-isomorphism.
-This explains how Theorem \ref{th:ret-minus-adv-qiso} generalizes the well-known exact sequence \eqref{eqn:PGP-exact-seq} associated with a Green hyperbolic linear differential operator. \end{rem}
+Recalling that a cochain map is a quasi-isomorphism if and only if its cone complex is acyclic \cite[Cor.~1.5.4]{Weibel}, we conclude that \eqref{eqn:PGP-exact-seq} being exact is equivalent to $\Lambda_{(E,P)}$ being a quasi-isomorphism.
+This explains how Theorem \ref{th:ret-minus-adv-qiso} generalizes the well-known exact sequence \eqref{eqn:PGP-exact-seq} associated with a Green hyperbolic linear differential operator.
+We would like to mention that also \cite[Th.~5.2.3]{Lupo} proves exactness of the sequence \eqref{eqn:PGP-exact-seq} by exhibiting a witnessing contracting homotopy.
+The latter is closely related to our quasi-inverse and witnessing homotopies from Remark \ref{rem:Lambda-qiso} specialized to the complex of linear differential operators $(F_{(E,P)},Q_{(E,P)})$ endowed with the Green's witness $W_{(E,P)}$ from Example \ref{ex:single-diff-op-witness}. \end{rem}